Another year, another midseason free fall for USF.

 Pike threw for 227 yards in the first half, completing 14 of 19 passes.
 Twice, the Bearcats completed deep passes on plays in which the Bulls were flagged for pass interference.

-The Bulls now have 16 days before they play again, at home against Rutgers on Nov.
-15. They need to win their remaining three games to avoid a losing record in conference play for the first time since joining the Big East in 2005.
+They'll need to win their remaining three games to avoid a losing record in conference play for the first time since joining the Big East in 2005.

 Not a fun stay

 Among schools USF has visited more than once, Cincinnati remains one of three where the Bulls haven't won:

 Nov.
 20, 2004 45-23

 Oct.
 22, 2004 41-9